Parker Messick: Professional career

 Messick was selected by the Cleveland Guardians in the second round with the 54th overall selection in the 2022 Major League Baseball draft.
 He signed with the team on July 30, 2022, and received a signing bonus of $1.3 million.

+Messick began the 2025 season with the Triple-A Columbus Clippers, compiling a 5-6 record and 3.47 ERA with 119 strikeouts across 20 starts.
+On August 20, 2025, Messick was selected to the 40-man roster and promoted to the major leagues for the first time.
+In his second start on August 26, Messick recorded his first career win after striking out six across seven scoreless innings against the Tampa Bay Rays.